AY2526S1-CS2103T-F12-2/tp/docs/DeveloperGuide.md

 3. System marks the specified homework as done.
 4. System displays success message: Marked homework as done for Marcus: <description>

+Use case ends.

 **Extensions**
 - 2a.
 Input is invalid (e.g., missing or wrong prefixes).
-  → System shows an error message with the correct input format.
+  - System shows an error message with the correct input format.
+  - Use case ends.
 - 2b.
 Student name not found.
-  → System displays "No student with given name" and aborts the operation.
+  - System displays "No student with given name" and aborts the operation.
+  - Use case ends.
 - 2c.
 Homework index out of range.
-  → System displays “Invalid homework index: -1 (valid range: 1 to ?)” and aborts the operation.
+  - System displays “Invalid homework index: -1 (valid range: 1 to ?)” and aborts the operation.
+  - Use case ends.
 - 2d.
 Homework is already marked as done.
-  → System displays same success message
+  - System displays same success message
+  - Use case ends.

 **Use case 6: Mark Homework as Undone**